Books by Debi Bower available on Amazon - shop now

 Machias

-The lake is an impoundment created by damming three natural, spring-fed ponds and is about 1 mile in diameter.
-The hand launch is located on the east side of the lake, off Potter Road, and has parking for 12 cars.
-The area is bordered to the south by the main hamlet of Machias.
+The lake is an impoundment formed by damming three natural, spring-fed ponds and measures about 1 mile across.
+The hand launch is on the east side of the lake, off Potter Road, with parking for 12 cars.
+To the south, the area is bordered by the main hamlet of Machias.

 Glenwood Lake